TheSteelNinjaCode/create-next-app-trpc/README.md

 This command will create a new Next.js project and set up the necessary configurations for tRPC and React Query.

+## Prisma Support

+`create-next-app-trpc` now includes optional support for Prisma, an open-source database toolkit.
+This feature allows you to seamlessly integrate Prisma into your Next.js project, providing a robust solution for handling database operations with ease.

+To include Prisma in your project setup, simply select 'Yes' when prompted during the creation process.
+This will automatically configure Prisma in your new Next.js project, saving you the time and effort of manual setup.

 ## Features

 `create-next-app-trpc` sets up a Next.js project with the following default features: